Boise Eliot Neighborhood Guide

 Pistils Nursery– a wonderful nursery and landscape design store that simply cannot be missed.
 They offer many classes on goat raising, chicken keeping, composting and more.

-Others are Miss Delta, Bar Bar, Manifesto and much more.
-Take a trip and enjoy this this is a thriving entrepreneurial district- you won’t find a single Starbucks here and locals will see to it that you don’t.
+Others are Miss Delta, Bar Bar (Part of Mississippi Studios), and much more.
+Take a trip and enjoy – this is a thriving entrepreneurial district- you won’t find a single Starbucks here and locals will see to it that you don’t.

 Overlook Park Baseball field, basketball court, dog off-leash area, playground, soccer field, softball field, track and volleyball court